On device

 Privacy policy

-Last updated April 20, 2026.
-This policy describes the current SwiftTerm app build and should be reviewed again before App Store submission if analytics, sync, support, or crash-reporting providers change.
+Last updated May 1, 2026.
+This policy describes the current SwiftTerm build and should be reviewed again before App Store submission if analytics, sync, support, or crash-reporting providers change.

 SwiftTerm stores host profiles, public keys, snippets, settings, transfer state, and subscription UI state in the app container.
 Private SSH key material is stored in Keychain.